 functional specification.
 Key topics include:

-Objective-C and Cocoa: frameworks, classes and design patterns.
+iOS programming: frameworks, classes and design patterns.
 MVC.

 IPhone SDK: XCode IDE, iPhone simulator, Interface builder, Welcome App